CodeForBaltimore/Bmore-Responsive/docs/HowToContribute.md

 # Welcome

-The CodeForBaltimore team is thrilled that you might be interested in helping us help others.
+The CodeForBaltimore team is thrilled that you might be interested in helping us help others!
 You do not need to be an expert, just willing to help.
 This page will give you some background on this project with suggestion and advice on how to contribute.

 ## What is Bmore Responsive?

 A simple, flexible API to support emergency response coordination.
 Sample use cases include:

-- keeping track of local nursing home status and needs during a global pandemic
+- Keeping track of local nursing home status and needs during a global pandemic
-- identifying hospitals lacking power during a natural disaster
+- Identifying hospitals lacking power during a natural disaster
-- assuring safety of hikers in a national park during a snow storm
+- Assuring safety of hikers in a national park during a snow storm

 This system will make use of digital services and modern methodologies to automate and simplify parts of the check-in process to help the municipality prioritize its call/check-in list and response plan.
 Additionally, the system will validate contact